-Fall semester grades must be submitted on or before the last day the university is open before the winter break.
+Fall semester grades must be submitted on or before the date set by the registrar.
 Spring semester grades must be submitted on or before the day the university re-opens after commencement.
 Colleges may set earlier grade submission due dates.

 Student Data Safety Reminders

 Grades are protected by FERPA and university policy.
 Grades should never be posted or made public.
 Email should never be used to communicate or discuss grades.
 If grade rosters, reports, and other confidential material must be distributed within the university, use the Cornell DropBox.
 Student information must be stored on a secure, password-protected server.